rbleattler/mdop-docs/mdop/dart-v10/overview-of-the-tools-in-dart-10.md

 ## Exploring the DaRT tools

 A description of the DaRT 10 tools follows.

 ### Computer Management

 **Computer Management** is a collection of Windows administrative tools that help you troubleshoot a problem computer.
-You can use the **Computer Management** tools in DaRT to view system information and event logs, manage disks, list autoruns, and manage services and drivers.
+You can use the **Computer Management** tools in DaRT to view system information and event logs, manage disks, manage services and device drivers, and list apps that automatically start.
 The **Computer Management** console is customized to help you diagnose and repair problems that might be preventing the Windows operating system from starting.

-**Note**
+> [!NOTE]
-The recovery of dynamic disks with DaRT is not supported.
+> The recovery of dynamic disks with DaRT is not supported.

 ### Crash Analyzer